 The society was incorporated in 1956 under the association presidency of T. Hartley Pollock.
 In 1965, under the administration of Rexford H. Caruthers, it received its first federal funds and began to thrive.
 In 1970, the Association was the recipient of the Harrison Tweed Award in recognition of its work through the Legal Aid Society.
 The award was presented by the National Legal Aid and Defender Association and the Standing Committee on Legal Aid and Indigent Defendants of the ABA.
 In the area of criminal law, the Association promoted a Voluntary Defenders plan in the late 1920s and early 1930s to provide free counsel to indigent defendants.
 The City of St. Louis responded in 1936 with an ordinance creating a Public Defenders Bureau, which was functioning with support from city tax dollars by 1938.
 St. Louis County set up a public defender system in 1963, and in 1972, with urging from the Bar Association, a state-funded and statewide public defender plan was finally approved by the Missouri Legislature.
 The Association has consistently supported the concept of the public defender program.
 In 1981 it was instrumental in legislation which established the basic Public Defender system we have today.
 Again in 1989, it worked to improve that system and see that it was adequately funded.
 The Young Lawyers' section, one of the most active and innovative sections of the Association, was established in 1937.
 In 1955, the Association appointed its first executive director, and in 1960 it opened a downtown headquarters in the Mayfair Hotel.
 Recent history has seen dramatic improvements in physical facilities for the Association and its burgeoning activities.
 Clayton quarters were moved in 1973 from the Colony Hotel to private dining and meeting rooms at 7777 Bonhomme Avenue.
 In 1998, the Clayton quarters were closed while a task force investigates possible new locations.
 The downtown headquarters were relocated in 1977 to the elegant top floor of the Mercantile Tower, with a breathtaking view of the city, until they again relocated in 1992, this time to the elegant facilities on the 14th floor of the Metropolitan Square Building.
 In 1974, the Association paused to reflect on its first 100 years.
 It conducted a centennial celebration in which it signed its Second Century Charter and staged a dramatic reenactment of its founding in the Old Courthouse.
 No less a man of the law than former United States Senator Sam J. Ervin, Jr., then chairman of the Senate Watergate Committee, addressed the Association on April 28, 1974--the 100th anniversary of the filing of the Articles of Agreement.
 The Bar Association had traveled far, yet its development was proceeding apace.

-The Bar Association has experienced dramatic growth in recent years with membership at more than 5,600 lawyers, judges, paralegals and law firm administrators.
-Standing committees now exceed eighty in number, and there are nine sections and one division.
-The Association has established a sophisticated continuing legal education program, group insurance, BAMSL Visa Gold credit card, the St. Louis Bar Journal and St. Louis Lawyermagazines, attorney and support staff placement, and lawyer referral services.
+The Bar Association has experienced dramatic growth in recent years with membership at more than 6,800 lawyers, judges, paralegals and law firm administrators.
+BAMSL has more than 40 standing committees, 12 sections and one division.
+The Association has a well-established and informative continuing legal education program, BAMSL personal and business Visa rewards credit cards, the St. Louis Bar Journal and St. Louis Lawyer magazine, attorney and support staff career placement, and lawyer referral services.
 It is a leading voice for the organized bar in legislative, governmental, and public affairs.
 The work of the Association has been well recognized.
 Annually, the American Bar Association hosts a competition among local bar groups for their work of the past year.
 St. Louis competes with metropolitan areas of similar size.
 Repeatedly in recent years, the Association and its Young Lawyers' Division have received Awards of Achievement and Awards of Merit for individual projects and the quality of their overall programs.

 The basic charter of the Bar Association remains the Articles of Agreement, now in an amended form, which were filed in 1874.
 Bylaws govern the Association as well.
 Membership is open to anyone admitted to practice and in good standing before the highest court of any state or territory or the District of Columbia.

 The officers of the Association are: president, president-elect, vice-president, secretary, and treasurer.
-The Executive Committee consists of the officers, the Young Lawyers' Division chair, one Board of Governors representative elected by the Board of Governors and up to three non-voting presidential liaisons.
-The Board of Governors is comprised of the Executive Committee plus the immediate past-president, the Association's representatives to the ABA's House of Delegates, all chairpersons of Association sections and ten members elected at-large from the general membership.
-The Young Lawyers' Division Chair-Elect and the Chair of the Continuing Legal Education Institute also serve on the Board of Governors as nonvoting members.
-The officers, one ABA delegate and five members-at-large are elected annually in April with terms beginning May 1.
+The Executive Committee consists of the officers, the Young Lawyers Division chair, and up to three non-voting presidential liaisons.
+The Board of Governors is comprised of the Executive Committee plus the immediate past-president, the Association's representatives to the ABA's House of Delegates, all chairpersons of Association sections, and ten members elected at-large from the general membership.
+The Young Lawyers Division Chair-Elect and the Chair of the Continuing Legal Education Committee also serve on the Board of Governors as non-voting members.
+The officers, one ABA delegate and five members-at-large are elected annually for terms beginning May 1.

 Standing committees are established by the Executive Committee and sections by the Board of Governors.
 Sections and committees differ in that sections elect officers, adopt their own bylaws and send representatives to the Board of Governors.